 Maintain a healthy routine of having customer engagements to know their opinion.
 Know the feedback at several points of providing services or making a purchase and fix the point which is unsatisfactory.

 3. The Ingenious-Newsletters:

 Newsletters are the evergreen strategy to provide value to the customers while subtly reminding your brand to customers.
 A Newsletter is cost-cutting, efficient, simple, and a convenient way of engagement with existing users.
 Make use of this ingenious tactic to never lose touch with your loyal customer.

 The striking first-look at your product design is the impression that will probably last for long.
 The infamous “First impression is the best impression” stands true in this case.
 Hence, for successful outcomes and repetitive usage, the first impression on your design makes a huge difference.

 The firm anchorage to the user’s initial excitement through sophisticated design would be a smart move.
 To achieve this, Brainstorm on what excites the customers.
 The right way to do that would be to be in the customer’s shoes.

-Customers tend to believe what they see and hear from former customers.
+Customers tend to believe what they see and hear from the former customer.
 The trust users put in the previous customer’s experience is more likely than on the brand’s advertisement itself.
 Utilize this reality to directly influence your customers.
-Get testimonials from your most satisfied customers and publish them to establish your brand value.
+Get testimonials from your most satisfied customers and publish it to establish your brand value.